FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/index.md

 :::note
 Note that in the mock environment, gas costs are higher than in production due to the additional operations needed to simulate FHE behavior.
 This is especially noticeable when logging is enabled.
 :::

+### 4. cofhe-contracts
+Package of Solidity libraries and smart contracts for FHE operations:
+- **FHE.sol Library**: The only import you need to start using FHE functionality in your contracts
+- **Complete [API Reference](../solidity-api/FHE.md)** for all available functions and types

 ## Development Environments